GaitiLab/nf-processes/modules/split-pipe/README.md

 ## Outputs

-The basic structure of the output directory will be as follows:
+The basic structure of the output directory will be as follows, with a directory named splitpipe containing the 3 sub-directories listed below:

 ```
 └── split_pipe